Esra2-Abdelltif/Movie_App/README.md

 - cached_network_image, A flutter library to show images from the internet
 - carousel_slider, A carousel slider widget

-Built with Flutter clean Architure:
+Built with Flutter clean Archiecture:

 ![image](https://user-images.githubusercontent.com/72301777/186776258-45a0a6c4-1779-41ad-be95-3e829cafbe3a.png)